 I have taught homeschoolers at local co-ops (Aaron Academy, Boise Classical), and college courses at The Biblical Studies Center and Boise State.
 I have been teaching at The Ambrose School since 2014.

 I love studying history and philosophy, especially that of the Greco-Roman world, and my greatest hope as a teacher is to pass on this love of learning to my students.
-As I’ve studied, I’ve seen how Christ is the fulfillment of true philosophy and the center of history, as He came in the
+As I’ve studied, I’ve seen how Christ is the fulfillment of true philosophy and the center of history, as He came in the fullness of time.

 I also enjoy history as it gives me an excuse to dress up in armor and play with swords.
 When not teaching, I hope to be scoring points in Ultimate Frisbee, or having philosophical discussions with my friends at local coffee shops.
 I also spend free time with my family, as my mother, father, and four siblings all live in Boise!